 I paint wildlife in “Modern Gongbi” style.
 My inspiration is a certain indefinable quality of light in the eye.
 I strive to reveal an elusive deep connection with every animal I paint in hopes that others will feel the connection and be inspired to support wildlife conservation.

-Gongbi is a realist painting created with a highly refined technique traced back to the Chinese Han Dynasty (200 BC), during a time when royal families placed a high value on portraits and narrative art.
-The paintings began with a highly detailed draftsman like drawing, usually on xuan paper.
-INK was meticulously applied in layers with Chinese brushes.
-Then and today, Gongbi is considered one of the oldest and highest forms of art.
+Gongbi is a realist painting created with a highly refined technique traced back to Chinese Han Dynasty (200 BC), when royal families placed a high value on portraits and narrative art; a form of story-telling.
+Gongbi paintings began with a highly detailed draftsman like drawing, usually on xuan paper.
+Ink was meticulously applied in layers with Chinese brushes.
+Gongbi is considered one of the oldest and highest forms of art.

-In Charleston, South Carolina, I painted "oil portraits" before receiving my art degree.
+I was born in Charleston, South Carolina in 1988.
+I started painting wildlife as a child and never stopped.
+It is the only job I've ever known.
+I started with oil and acrylic.
 In 2011, at the College of Charleston, I fell in love with "INK and Chinese Brush".
 Six months later, I attended Charleston's Southeastern Wildlife Exposition.
 Later that year, I attended Georgia's Plantation Wildlife Arts Festival.
-I attended both prestigious shows for the next three years.
-While I was displaying my work in a Charleston interior design gallery, I received national exposure in HGTV's Kiawah Dream Home.
-That exposure created a demand for my Modern Gongbi animal portraits.
-After painting many animal portraits, I became interested in painting humans.
-In 2015, I moved to Boston to paint human portrait commissions.
+I continued down the same path for the next three years.
+National exposure of two dog portraits in HGTV's Kiawah Dream Home created a demand for my Modern Gongbi dog portraits.

 In 2015, I moved to Boston where I paint wildlife and focus on my online gallery.
 I have added abstracts to my collections.
 Abstracts are a playful respite from my detailed wildlife portraits.

 Please feel free to contact me with questions and comments.
 I offer my art three ways: Commissions, Original Paintings, and Products bearing my designs.